ksfraser/mrt-graph/README.md

 # mrt-graph
-MRT train platforms ranked by centrality, defined by the minimal time taken to travel from one platform to all other platforms.
+MRT train platforms ranked by centrality, defined as the minimal time taken to travel from one platform to all other platforms.

 (Centrality score in parentheses, lower is better)
 ```